DeepRsnanceX/Icon-Preview/README.md

 - **More Icons**: Should be completely compatible and functional!
 - **Fine Outline**: Works, but cube won't have the custom outline color.
 - **Separate Dual Icons**: Cube preview will only exist for Player 1.
 Proper compat *(maybe)* planned in a future update!

+*Preview on jetpack is planned too, btw.
+Don't worry.*